“Forgotten Hollywood”- Enjoy the Holidays at Cirque du Soleil!

 Manny P. here…

-Billy Crystal has enjoyed a fine motion picture career, carving out comedic performances in When Harry Met Sally, The Princess Bride, City Slickers, and Analyze This.
+Billy Crystal has enjoyed a fine motion picture career, carving out comedic roles in When Harry Met Sally, City Slickers, The Princess Bride, and Analyze This.
 His television credits included a co-starring role on Soap, and he also joined the regular cast of Saturday Night Live in 1984.

 Crystal has won a Tony award, an Emmy, and he has received several Golden Globes nominations.
 He was honored with a Mark Twain Prize for American Humor in 2007.